MicrosoftDocs/power-automate-docs/articles/create-sharepoint-reminder-flows.md

 - A list, or library with a DateTime column.
 - Access to Power Automate.

+> [!NOTE]
+> This feature is not available for GCC, GCC High, DOD, or other sovereign clouds.

 [!INCLUDE [sharepoint-detailed-docs](includes/sharepoint-detailed-docs.md)]

 ## Create a reminder flow